Cash Reigns in a Time of COVID-19

 United Kingdom: Cash Usage Increases by Two Thirds in the UK

 Cash withdrawals in the UK increased by two thirds following the easing of lockdown measures on 4 July 2020, which saw pubs and restaurants reopen across the nation.
-A study in early 2021 found cash remained the most popular way to pay for shopping.
+A study in early 2021 found cash remained the most popular way to pay for shopping and the Post Office reported record cash withdrawals and deposits in June 2021.

 United States: Americans Find Comfort in Cash During the COVID-19 Pandemic